-11. Click Next, and make sure that no resource is provisioned after running the workflow.
+- 11. Click Next, and make sure that no resource is provisioned after running the workflow. - 12.
+Click Add button to complete creating the service blueprint.

-- 12. Click Add to complete creating the XaaS Blueprint. - A new XaaS Blueprint should appear on the right pane with its given name, description, and the status. - 13.
-Select this item, and click Publish.
+A new service blueprint should appear on the right pane with its given name, description, and the status

+13. Select this item, and click the Publish button.

-The XaaS Blueprint is now visible as a catalog item.
+The service blueprint is now visible as a catalog item.